a-karma/Bogor_Workshop/DAY_2/Session2.md

 ```sh
 less ~/day2/raw_data/chr_10/RD70_chr10.bam
 ```
-and as usual type Q to close it
+then answer `yes` when prompted with a question, finally type Q to close it.

 This is how a binary file looks like, not very user friendly or human readable right?